 The Educational Leadership Team meet twice daily to make plans, give feedback on the quality of the lessons monitored and to find new ways to make sure the learning is relevant and challenging.

 Our students were used to Seesaw and Google Classroom platforms, so we felt there was no need to use anything else for asynchronous learning.
-We were fortunate that we have a 1:1 iPad programme, which students were already comfortable with.
+We were fortunate that we have a 1:1 iPad programme so students knew how to work in this way.
 We introduced Zoom for live lessons.
 As teachers and students got used to it, we added new features and gave training for this too.

 There are so many good IT resources that could be introduced but we have kept tight control of what could and couldn’t be used.
 Complication causes stress to parents, students and teachers, and learning can be lost in a flurry of novel apps and websites.